Molara-Lab/Molara/README.md

 pip install molara
 ```

+After the installation, Molara can be started by calling `molara` from the command line.

 ### Developer installation

 If you want to contribute to Molara, you should install the package directly from source.
 To this end, you need to clone the repository: